Fractional entropy of multichannel Kondo systems from conductance-charge relations

 The charge degeneracy at a Coulomb peak ($N_g=\tfrac{1}{2}$) maps to an effective impurity pseudospin-$\tfrac{1}{2}$~\cite{furusaki1995theory}; tunneling at the QPCs then correspond to pseudospin flip processes.
 The 2CK and 3CK models were found to accurately describe the experimental QD device with two and three leads by detailed comparison with electrical transport measurements \cite{iftikhar2015two,iftikhar2018tunable,furusaki1995theory,mitchell2016universality}.
 The thermoelectric response (as yet unmeasured in these systems) was predicted in Refs.~\cite{van2020wiedemann,*van2020electric,nguyen2020thermoelectric}.

 At the frustrated critical point, $r_j \equiv r$ (hence $\tau_j \equiv \tau$).
-The Kondo temperature $T_{\rm K}$ is determined by the transmission; at a given temperature $T$, small $\tau$ implies $T\gg T_{\rm K}$ and so the system is in the classical Coulomb blockade (CB) regime, while for larger $\tau$ such that $T\ll T_{\rm K}$, the system exhibits the overscreened MCK effect.
+The Kondo temperature $T_{\rm K}$ is determined by the transmission; at a given temperature $T$, small $\tau$ implies $T\gg T_{\rm K}$ (where $T_K\propto E_C e^{-\pi^2/\sqrt{4\tau}}$) and so the system is in the classical Coulomb blockade (CB) regime, while for larger $\tau$ such that $T\ll T_{\rm K}$ (e.g. $T_K\propto E_C/(1-\tau)$ for 2CK~\cite{furusaki1995theory,iftikhar2015two}), the system exhibits the overscreened MCK effect.
 By detuning the gate voltage, a crossover is induced from the NFL point with fractional entropy, to a Fermi liquid (FL) state with quenched impurity entropy \cite{matveev1991quantum,matveev1995coulomb,furusaki1995theory,mitchell2016universality}.

 \emph{Maxwell Relation.--} We focus on the entropy change $\Delta S$ occurring as the gate voltage is swept from $N_g=0$ to $\tfrac{1}{2}$, corresponding to the crossover from the FL/trivial state with zero entropy, to the critical point which has fractional entropy for $T\ll T_{\rm K}$.
 From theory we therefore expect $\Delta S(T)$ to approach $S_{\rm 2CK}$ or $S_{\rm 3CK}$ for the two- and three-channel charge-Kondo devices as $T/T_{\rm K}$ is lowered.
 The Maxwell relation relates this change to the gate-voltage integral of $dN/dT$ viz,